Frequently Asked Questions

 Yes.
 You will continue to receive solar credits and/or solar incentive payments, and participating in Sutton Power Choice will not change how they are calculated.

-Where do I see Sutton Power Choice on my electricity bill?
+Where do I see Sutton Power Choice on my electric bill?

-Sutton Power Choice appears on your electricity bill in just two places:
+Sutton Power Choice appears on your electric bill in just two places:

-1. On the supplier services portion of your National Grid electricity bill, you will see Sutton’s electricity supplier listed as your electricity supplier instead of National Grid’s Basic Service.
+1. On the Supply Services portion of your National Grid electric bill, you will see Sutton’s electricity supplier listed as your electricity supplier instead of National Grid’s Basic Service.

-2. The price that National Grid uses to calculate your supply charges will be the Sutton Power Choice price instead of their own Basic Service price.
+2. The price that National Grid uses to calculate your Supply Services charge will be a Sutton Power Choice price instead of their own Basic Service price.

 See an example National Grid bill.